Doregon/tnpsh-wiki/big-stinky-brew/aios/webman-mod/capabilities.md

 * Update to latest release from XMB
 * PS3 Manager API Support \(PS3MAPI\) compatible with RTM tools
-* FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev\_blind, change file attributes
+* FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gameDATA, turn on/off dev\_blind, change file attributes
 * Extended support up to 5 remote network servers
 * Auto configure remote IP address when /setup.ps3 is accessed from a remote client
 * Support navigation of remote network servers even if they are disabled for content scanning